 In conclusion, Șerban added: "I fully understand investors' concern and frustration.
 Nobody wanted this situation.
 Alser Forest is a company that we have been building hard over the last 20 years.
 There was never any intention to put it in this position or to damage anyone.

 It was the boom period of 2020 and the option of grant funding came up.
 We were highly leveraged.
-It's a risk with highly leveraged firms when that's what we do in this industry, we deliver orders and we wait for payment terms, we wait for customers to pay us.
+It's a risk with highly leveraged firms when that's what we in this industry do, we deliver orders and we wait for payment terms, we wait for customers to pay us.
 With a high degree of indebtedness, when the crisis comes, it catches you on the wrong foot and here somehow, here it caught me.
 In addition, at the end of last year, my credit lines were closed.
 And the banks wouldn't extend them.
 And that's when they caught me, all the cashflow I had to use to close the lines of credit.

 There were a number of factors, including the crisis in the forestry sector, which contributed to this difficult situation.
 I assure you that we will cooperate fully with all authorities to clarify the situation and find the best way out of this crisis.
 I hope that everyone will be patient and wait for the results of the official investigations before throwing stones and drawing definitive conclusions."